The doctoral programme usually lasts for six semesters.

 Information on admission

 Furthermore, the admission requires the confirmation of a supervisor of the dissertation.
-All professors of the Faculty of Civil Engineering can act as supervisors.
+All professors of the Faculty of Civil and Environmental Engineering can act as supervisors.

 However, since there is no obligation to supervise dissertations, please clarify the topic and the supervision before enrollment!